Fabianthorsen/ip-address-tracker/README.md

 - [ ] Improve solution to either look more like the design provded or improve with custom design
 - [ ] Exploring how to improve solution by using other hooks such as `useCallback` or `useMemo`
 - [ ] Redo the task in SolidJS
+- [ ] Change API to something that is more "freemium" as the current is quite expensive, and may result in this solution not working well

 ## Author